AlisherKhamidov/AlisherKhamidov/README.md

 - 📫 How to reach me **a.a.khamidov@yandex.ru**

-- 📄 Know about my experiences I have a solid background in logics.
+- 📄 Know about my experiences.
+I have a solid background in logics.

 - ⚡ Fun fact **I taught soft-skills disciplines in ITMO University.**